 Looking for Dog Friendly Holidays?

-If your planning a minibreak or little holiday in the lakes then check out our list of the top pet-friendly Lake District holiday cottages that make your four-legged friends more than welcome.
+If your planning a minibreak or holiday in the lakes then check out our list of the top Lake District pet friendly cottages that make your four-legged friends more than welcome.

-As much as you will appreciate what its has to offer, the Lake District appreciates that a lot of its visitors are avid walkers who like share their holiday experiences with their dogs.
-You will find dog-friendly pubs in all parts of the idyllic location but these are a few Lake District dog friendly pubs that stand out from the rest.
+The Lake District appreciates that a lot of its visitors are avid walkers who like share their holiday experiences with their dogs.
+You will find dog-friendly pubs which also welcome well behaved owners in all parts of the idyllic location but these are a few dog friendly pubs that stand out from the rest.

-For more on dog walks in the Lake District it’s here.
+For more on the best dog walks in the Lake District it’s here.